gonzaotc/gonzaotc/README.md

 - Chainz Network: Minecraft Server with NFT's and tokens.
 Using Next.js, TailwindCSS, Ethers.js, Rainbowkit & wagmi.
 - Alchemy Hackaton: We are making a NFT-gated voting system where the NFT evolve every time a member votes on a proposal.
 Using Next.js, TailwindCSS, Ethers.js, Rainbowkit, wagmi and Solidity.

-Want to know more about me or think that we could be a good match?. https://gonzaotc.com/
+Want to know more about me or think that we could be a good match?.
+Meet me at https://gonzaotc.com/